Chivas vs Atlas: schedule, TV channel, online streaming, possible alignments and forecast

 Robert Alvarado He is one of the last to arrive in the current Flock squad and after not being able to get any victory in the semester, he accepted that the red and white shirt weighs too much and more when the pressure is on with everything, he also spoke about what is coming in the Classic Tapatio.

 “The Chivas shirt weighs a lot and when things don’t go well it weighs.
-In the end, when you have a hobby that demands a lot of you, it gets carried away by the bad moment and Chivas is spoken very badly.
-You don’t have to make excuses, I’m very I’m happy at Chivas and I really like being here.
-I’m sure it will soon be different and we’re going to give the fans what they deserve.”declared to CLEAR BRAND.
+In the end, when you have a hobby that demands a lot of you, it gets carried away by the bad timing and people talk very badly about Chivas.
+There’s no need to make excuses, I’m very happy in Chivas and I really like being here.
+I’m sure it will soon be different and we’re going to give the fans what they deserve”declared to CLEAR BRAND.

 “It’s quite a complicated situation, we haven’t won, we lost the last game and it’s something that concerns the players and the coaching staff.
 We trust that we can turn things around, we have faith that on Saturday we can win and from there to resume that confidence that we have greatly lacked”he added.